Testing for the Network Small-World Property: Introduction

-The term ``small-world" is traditionally used to mean the average distance between pairs of vertices, $L$, is small and similar to that of a random graph (i.e., $O(\log n)$ or less as $n$ increases).
+The term ``small-world" is traditionally used to mean the average distance between pairs of vertices, $L$, is small (typically $O(\log n)$ or less as $n$ increases).
 Therefore, even for large networks, the average number of hops needed to reach one vertex from another is quite small.
-The authors in \cite{watts1998collective} showed that a large number of real-life networks have small $L$ (comparable to a random graph) but at the same time high global clustering coefficient $C$ (comparable to a regular lattice).
-In the modern use of the term small world, the term refers to both of these properties simultaneously holding.
+The authors in \cite{watts1998collective} showed that a large number of real-life networks have small $L$ (comparable to a random graph) but at the same time high global clustering coefficient $C$ (comparable to a ring lattice).
+In the modern use of the term small world, the term refers to both of these properties simultaneously holding (See definition and discussions in \cite{amaral2000classes,humphries2008network,humphries2005brainstem,telesford2011ubiquity,bassett2006small}).
+A popular tool for detecting the small-world property is through the \textit{small-world coefficient} defined as, $\sigma = \frac{\hat{C}/C_R}{\hat{L}/L_R}$, where $\hat{C}$ and $\hat{L}$ are observed global clustering coefficient and average path length respectively, while $C_R$ and $L_R$ are the expected values of the same quantities in a Erd\"{o}s-Ren\'{y}i random graph (ER) of equivalent density \citep{humphries2005brainstem,humphries2008network,bassett2008hierarchical,bullmore09,guye2010graph}.